SitecorePowerShell/Book/authoring-reports.md

 # Authoring Reports

 Building reports is a straightforward task.
-We've provided a variety of examples for you to model to design your own.
+We've provided a variety of examples for you to model when designing your own.
 The **Authorable Reports** module includes reports such as *Index Viewer* and *Rules based report*.

 **Examples:**